 - Describe how cells interact with each other to form tissues and organs during human development.

 - Define the basic principles of pharmacology, including pharmacokinetics, drug response, drug metabolism and pharmacogenomics.

-- Recognize the different classes of microbes that affect human health and disease.
+- Recognize the different classes of microbes and describe their distinguishing molecular features and how these determine susceptibility to anti-microbial agents and their impact on human health and disease.

 - Cite examples of the clinical importance of immunologic mechanisms and define immunological methods used in laboratory medicine and treatment modalities for immune-related diseases.